Monster Hunter Stories 2: Wings of Ruin: Development

 On September 17, 2020, Nintendo revealed the game during a Nintendo Direct Mini: Partner Showcase.
 This was then followed up with more information during the Monster Hunter-themed Nintendo Direct on the same day.
 In the broadcast, some story details were mentioned, and it was announced that the game will have some sort of cross-compatibility with Monster Hunter Rise.
 More information was revealed during the Tokyo Game Show.

 Release

 The game was released worldwide on the Nintendo Switch and Windows on July 9, 2021.
 A set of three Amiibo figures (Ena, Razewing Ratha and Tsukino) launched on the same day.

-A PlayStation 4 port was announced on March 11, 2024 and released on June 14, 2024, along with the remastered version of Monster Hunter Stories.
-Xbox One versions of both games are scheduled to release on November 14, 2025.
+A PlayStation 4 port was announced on March 11, 2024, and released on June 14, 2024, along with the remastered version of Monster Hunter Stories.
+Xbox One versions of both games released on November 14, 2025.

 Reception

 Monster Hunter Stories 2: Wings of Ruin received "generally favorable reviews" according to Metacritic.

 PCGamesN writes about the game "While the repetitiveness of its turn-based battle system can become frustrating, Monster Hunter Stories 2 is more than a novel twist on the main series' core components."